 The mission of the Virginia Law Enforcement Professional Standards Commission is to advance law enforcement professionalism through the establishment of professional standards and the administration of a formal mechanism by which Virginia agencies can be systematically measured, evaluated, and updated.
 The Commission goals include: To increase the effectiveness and efficiency of law enforcement agencies in the Commonwealth of Virginia in the delivery of services.
 To promote cooperation and coordination among all components in the criminal justice system.
 To ensure the appropriate level of training for law enforcement personnel.
 To promote public confidence in law enforcement.
 And to promote the professionalism of law enforcement agencies in the Commonwealth of Virginia.

 Being an accredited agency is an ongoing program for the Charlotte County Sheriff’s Office that began in January 2005.
 The Virginia Law Enforcement Standards Commission sets forth the highest of standards to be followed.
 Even though the terms run four years, proper documentation and inspections are done and accounted for on a yearly basis.
-There are 190 Standards, which include Administration with 242 proofs, Operations with 268 proofs, Personnel with 86 proofs and Training with 24 proofs totaling 2,480 proofs for a four-year term.
+There are 192 Standards that are divided into four general subject areas for a four-year term.
 The proofs and documentation used came from the day-to-day activities and operations of the jail/dispatch staff, the road staff, the tactical team, investigations, evidence custodians, school resource officers and supervisors.

 The Charlotte County Sheriff’s Office received its fifth re-accreditation on March 2, 2023.